Pyry-Santahuhta/Wikipedia-link-to-link-finder/README.md

 To start, download the repository from github.
 In the repository, install the dependencies with
 - npm install

-After that, run
+After that, start the server with
 - npm start
-To start the server